IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Added alot of missing debuff icons

 -Various Resprites, added missing sprites, and smaller improvements; enjoy a far better looking Jackpot with glowing coins!

+-Unfinished Vibranium content, use cheat sheet to access it

 --Changed: